erasmus-chatlearn/pmtutor-watsonx-assistant-configurations/setup/setup-guide.md

-# Instructions for creating a PMTutor watsonx Assistant
+# Instructions for creating a PMTutor watsonx assistant
-This file provides you with detailed step-by-step instructions to help you create your PMTutor watsonx Assistant.
+This document provides detailed step-by-step instructions to help you create an instance of PMTutor watsonx assistant.
-Please make sure the prerequisites are met before proceeding the setup.
+Before proceeding, please make sure the prerequisites below are met.

 ## Prerequisites
 * PMTutor databases (Instructions coming soon!)
-* PMTutor webhook instance: You can find the source code at [pmtutor-webhook](https://github.com/erasmus-chatlearn/pmtutor-webhook)
+* PMTutor webhook middleware: You can find the source code at [pmtutor-webhook](https://github.com/erasmus-chatlearn/pmtutor-webhook)
 * IBM watsonx Assistant Plus
-* IBM IAM user with Operator and Manager access rights to the watsonx service
+* IBM Cloud IAM user with Operator and Manager access rights to the watsonx service
 * OpenAI API key

-## Step 1: Create a new watsonx Assistant
+## Step 1: Create a new watsonx assistant
+Go to watsonx assistant service view from IBM Cloud dashboard.

-If you have not created any watsonx Assistant before in your IBM subscription, the watsonx Assistant view will guide you through creating your first assistant.
+If you have not created any watsonx assistant before in your IBM subscription, the watsonx assistant view will guide you through creating your first assistant.
+The screenshots below show how to create a watsonx assistant in the service view.

 ![Welcome View: Create](./images/create-watsonx-assistant-first-time-1.png)
-*The welcome view for creating your first watsonx Assistant*
+*The welcome view for creating your first watsonx assistant*

 ![Welcome View: Personalize](./images/create-watsonx-assistant-first-time-2.png)
-*Provide required information for personalization&mdash;you can update your settings later*
+*Provide required information for personalization&mdash;you can update your assistant settings later*

 ![Welcome View: Customize](./images/create-watsonx-assistant-first-time-3.png)
-*You can upload an avatar set the UI styles for your assistant*
+*You can upload an avatar and set the UI styles for your assistant or use the default settings*

 ![Welcome View: Preview](./images/create-watsonx-assistant-first-time-4.png)
 *Click "Create" button to complete the steps*

 ![Assistant View](./images/create-watsonx-assistant-first-time-5.png)
-*You should see your assistant view after it has been successfully created*
+*You should see the assistant view after it has been successfully created*

-### Creating another watsonx Assistant
+### Creating another watsonx assistant (Optional)
 You might want to create another assistant later for different purposes.
 The steps for creating another one is simpler.

-You can find the option "Create New +" from the dropdown list in the top menu bar, when you click on the name of the current assistant.
+You can find the option "Create New +" from the dropdown list in the top menu bar when you click on the name of the current assistant.
 ![Button for creating another assistant](./images/create-another-watsonx-assistant-1.png) *Find "Create New +" option from the top menu bar*